-- A forward bin - An open storage bin on the back of the console - If equipped, wireless charging in the front storage bin
+- A forward bin - An open storage bin on the back of the console

 There are also charging only USB ports on the rear of the center console and in the third row seating area.
-See Power Outlets \$\times\$ 110 and the infotainment manual.
+See Power Outlets ⇒ 130 and USB Port ⇒ 185.